Nurzhek/teztap4/README.md

 How to run:
-  1. Install flutter in your terminal by command: flutter doctor
+  1. Install flutter and run the application in terminal by command: flutter run
   2. Run the app in your IDE

 <img width="893" alt="Screenshot 2024-02-05 at 16 22 36" src="https://github.com/Nurzhek/teztap4/assets/99636082/044e4471-7063-4ce4-a854-e38e32888cd9">